 Social media posting can often feel like a massive time-suck, but it doesn’t have to be!
 With the aid of a social media calendar, you can keep menial tasks to a minimum, and focus on big-picture stuff.

 By simply loading your social media calendar with things set to post for the week, the month, or even the year, you can sit back and relax, knowing your social media presence is taken care of.

 Have you ever looked at your analytics, noticed a spike, and then had to go digging through the archives to find what caused an increase in audience engagement?

 When planning your social media posts for the year, you should also plan posts around any upcoming campaigns.
-While it’s great to promote content old and new, it is important to account for any upcoming campaigns, and schedule the social media posts accordingly, to align to your overall strategy.
+While it’s great to promote content old and new, it is important to account for any upcoming campaigns and schedule the social media posts accordingly, to align with your overall strategy.

 Join Marketing MastermindsWant to connect with other like-minded folks who work in and around the marketing world?
 Our Facebook Group is the perfect place to ask your question, hear the latest news, and get inspired.
 Join Newfound Marketing Masterminds